Judge Terminology

 - Judge-breaker: A deck built to lead to a lot of rules and policy questions rather than to try to win.

 - Kefka: A piece of judge-designed software for streamlining side events.
+No longer frequently used.

 - L3 qualities: A group of personality traits and knowledge that people must have in order to become L3.